IsaacSchemm/FurAffinityFs/README.md

 https://www.nuget.org/packages/FurAffinityFs

+Other functions:
+* Get all species in the species dropdown (these are not hard-coded in the library)
+* Get the names and IDs of the current user's gallery folders

 Not supported:
 * Uploading other types of submissions (e.g. poetry, journals)
 * Fetching info on submissions already posted (use [FAExport](https://github.com/Deer-Spangle/faexport) instead)